ajnyga/tsvConverter/README.md

 ## Licence
 The conversion tool is distributed under the GNU GPL v3.

+## CHanges in version 1.6.2.1 (Dec 2024)
+- Middle name removed from Readme as it is not supported by OJS

 ## Changes in version 1.6.2.0 (Nov 2024)
 - added support for cover images